LorenzoDeSanctis/V3S-Language-VSC/README.md

 # Visual 3D Pipeline Script Syntax Highlighting for Visual Studio Code

-This Visual Studio Code extension provides syntax highlighting for the Visual 3D Pipeline Script (.v3s) language, a procedural scripting language used to automate tasks in Visual 3D Pipeline.
+This Visual Studio Code extension provides syntax highlighting for the Visual 3D Pipeline Script (.v3s) language, a procedural scripting language used to automate tasks in Visual 3D Professional (HAS-Motion).
 The extension supports the following features:

 ## Features